Founder Fundamentals

 Flexible Workshops, Unlimited Learning Opportunities!

+An interactive lecture designed as 12 workshops with topics covering everything you might need to found your own company without a background in economics.
 Founder Fundamentals is a 2-semester program (join at any time), where each semester includes a series of 6 interactive workshops, making a total of 12 available workshops over the Winter and Summer terms.
 The aim is to provide a broad foundation in entrepreneurship, accessible to students across disciplines.

 Lecture